In keeping with the tradition at the start of a tour, we have updated the "liberation list."

 Click here for a song chart for all officially released shows (full shows only).

-Least-released songs (with 10 or more plays at DMB or D&T shows):
+Least-released songs (with 10 or more plays at DMB, D&T, or Dave solo shows):

 Songs played more than once by Dave & Tim but never released by them:

-#36, Big Eyed Fish, Blue Water, Busted Stuff, Cryptorchid, Digging a Ditch, Dive In, Don't Burn the Pig, For the Beauty of Wynona, If I Had a Boat, If I Had Words, The Last Stop, Pantala Naga Pampa, Proudest Monkey, Rapunzel, Rhyme & Reason, Spoon, Stay (Wasting Time), Too Much, Watermelon Smilin' on the Vine, A Whiter Shade of Pale, Wild Horses.
+#36, Big Eyed Fish, Blue Water, Busted Stuff, Can't Stop, Cryptorchid, Digging a Ditch, Dive In, Don't Burn the Pig, For the Beauty of Wynona, If I Had Words, If Only, Pantala Naga Pampa, Rapunzel, Rhyme & Reason, Snow Outside, Spoon, Take Me to Tomorrow, Watermelon Smilin' on the Vine, A Whiter Shade of Pale

 Most-released songs by Dave & Friends: